ebzzry/ebzzry.github.io/en/src/squandered.md

 >―J.P.
 Morgan

-There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child, is observed in my consciousness.
+There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child.
 The uneasy struggle between learning to let go of my portentous past and my capricious future, grips me, with heavy clench.

 It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided lax confinements of time, but it is about the unsettling observation that the mindset I previously took